rafet2005/test-repo2/chipseq_test.md

 ```

-you can use ls command to verify if you copy the files into your directory
+you can use the ls command to verify if you copied the files into your directory

 **Workflow:**

 1. **Quality Control** (5-10 minutes)

 - We will check the quality of the fastq reads using fastqc.
-- Move into the folder which contains the fastq sequence data using cd command
+- Move into the folder that contains the fastq sequence data using cd command
 ```
 cd data/fastq/
 ```
-- Run the following command (if you have a multi-core system you can add –t 4)
+- Run the following command (if you have a multi-core system, you can add â€“t 4)
 ```
 fastqc *fastqc
 ```